mmcintyre1/its-my-notes/notes/quotes/favorite-quotes.md

 > “There are a thousand hacking at the branches of evil to one who is striking at the root.”
 - Henry David Thoreau

+> Everyone can be taught to sculpt: Michelangelo would have had to be taught how not to.
+So it is with the great programmers
+- Alan Perlis

+> Instead of imagining that our main task is to instruct a computer what to do, let us concentrate rather on explaining to human beings what we want a computer to do.
+- Donald Knuth